i5-13400F

 Score 76/100BuildRanked · Budget advisor

-Choose how much you want to spend and what you optimize for.
-You get a concrete parts mix, plain-language performance expectations, and ranked upgrade ideas — without signing in or calling external AI.
+Set how much you want to spend and what you optimize for.
+Get tier suggestions, plain-language performance expectations, and ranked upgrade ideas — computed locally, no account required.

 Build parameters